Axiematic/datawookie/content/abstracts/2018-04-12-abstract-stream-analytics-getting-started.md

 These are some notes for a talk on getting started with streaming data.
 The talk takes the form of a demonstration using [Kafka](https://kafka.apache.org/) and [Spark](https://spark.apache.org/) on [Amazon Web Services](https://aws.amazon.com/) (AWS) with some [Docker](https://www.docker.com/), Python and [Jupyter](http://jupyter.org/) thrown in for good measure.

+Before the talk:

+- launch a cluster
+- update `yum` repository
+- launch an instance to host Kafka.

+This is a demo and **things break**!
+So please setup a backup of

+- the Spark cluster and
+- the Kafka server.

 ## AWS Overview

 A quick, high level overview of AWS.
 How to launch a remote instance and connect via SSH.